The number of ends of critical branching random walks: Introduction

 \section{Introduction}

 Consider a branching random walk (BRW) on a graph described as follows.
-We are given a graph $G$ and a vertex $i\in V(G)$.
-We begin with one particle at $i$ at time $0$.
-For each $n\geq0$, each particle alive at time $n$ dies and gives birth to an independent random number of offspring particles according to some probability distribution $\mu$, each of which independently takes a step according to a specified random walk on the graph with transition kernel $P$.
+We are given a locally finite graph $G$ with vertex set $V(G)$ and edge set $E(G)$, and a vertex $v\in V(G)$.
+We begin with one particle at $v$ at time $0$.
+For each $n\geq0$, each particle alive at time $n$ gives birth to an independent random number of offspring particles according to some probability distribution $\mu$, each of which independently takes a step according to a specified random walk on the graph with transition kernel $P$.
+Subsequently, the older particle dies.
+The resulting configuration of particles comprises the system at time $n+1$.